scalableinternetservices/utils/README.md

 only necessary if the permission settings have been modified in the `scalable_admin.py` file.

-### scalable_admin aws-cleanup

-This command will delete stacks that are more than 8 hours old.
-It is useful to run this as a cron job.
-The following crontab entry will run this command every hour on the 31st minute:

-    31 * * * * /path/to/the/script/utils/scalable_admin.py aws-cleanup

 ### scalable_admin aws-purge TEAM...

 Use this command to completely remove one or more teams' permissions.
 This